-Scheduled for publication by C&R Press in Fall 2019, the emotionally powerful, intricately woven stories in Two Californias explore the unexpected and unorthodox ways we come to terms with everyday tragedies.
+Scheduled for publication by C&R Press in October, the emotionally powerful, intricately woven stories in Two Californias explore the unexpected and unorthodox ways we come to terms with everyday tragedies.
 Quirky, bittersweet, and darkly funny, stories from Two Californias have won The Normal School Normal Prize for Fiction and the Copper Nickel Fiction Contest; other stories have appeared in Black Warrior Review and the New Orleans Review.

 What am I working on now?
 The novel-in-progress The Paradox of Wonder Woman’s Airplane.
 Chapters of Paradox have won the Summer Literary Seminars Center for Fiction Prize and the New Ohio Review Contest in Fiction.
 Other chapters have been published in The Masters Review Anthology.
 You can read online chapters at The Collagist and The Los Angeles Review.